G

-G, or g, is the seventh letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages, and others worldwide.
+G (minuscule: g) is the seventh letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other Western European languages, and others worldwide.
 Its name in English is gee (pronounced /'dʒiː/), plural gees.

 The lowercase version can be written in two forms: the single-storey (sometimes "opentail") ' and the double-storey (sometimes "looptail") '.
 The former is commonly used in handwriting and typefaces based on it, especially in texts intended to be read by children; it is the style used by most sans-serif typefaces, such as Helvetica.
 The latter form is used by most serif typefaces, such as Times.